 Several weeks ago, Guild School student Thomas “T.J.”
 Sheppard was scheduled to have his wisdom teeth removed.
-To help the difficult procedure go smoothly, The Guild offered support and sent a member of the residential staff to accompany T.J. and his mother, Karen.
+To help the difficult procedure go smoothly, The Guild offered to send a member of the residential staff to accompany T.J. and his mother, Karen.

 To the surprise of no one, Renel Desjardins, assistant residential manager of Cedar House, joined the Sheppards.
 T.J. and Renel have established a close, trusting relationship over the last year, a bond that has eased T.J. during challenging times and helped the 20-year-old cope better.